 Despite this, I would love to be involved in a project to purchase and renovate one of the ghost villages in Gomera in a sensitive way (my favourite such village was La Manteca and the houses in the barranco below it, just SE of El Drago, but I may have missed my chance - a couple of houses there have now already been renovated.
 See my account of it in the Day 4 walk below.
 Another beautiful empty hamlet is the one at El Azadoe near Imada - see the Day 6 Alternative walk below - although this only has donkey path access).

 Incidentally, Gomera, though officially administered by Tenerife, has its own governing cabinet (Sr. Casimiro Curbelo Curbelo, c/ Real 31, 38.800 San Sebastian, Gomera, Excmo.
 Cabildo Insular De La Gomera).

 These walking guide books are recent editions.
 Check the customer reviews before making your choice.

-Alternative Gomera itself - now out of print
+Alternative Gomera itself - now long out of print